securesocketfunneling/ssf/README.md

 | services.shell.path      | binary path used for shell creation      |
 | services.shell.args      | binary arguments used for shell creation |

-SSF is using microservices to build its features (TCP forwarding, remote SOCKS, ...)
+SSF's features are built using microservices (TCP forwarding, remote SOCKS, ...)

 There are 7 microservices:
 * stream_forwarder